onflow/cadence/docs/language.md

   }
   ```

-  have the permissions to read from and write to the private storage
+  `AuthAccount` objects have the permissions
+  to read from and write to the private storage
   of the account, which cannot be directly accessed anywhere else.

 - The **execute phase** (declared using the `execute` keyword)